The Largest Desert in India: Thar and Overview All Other Important Deserts in India

 1. Despite its intense climate, some deserts, like The Thar desert, are home to various plants and animals.
 The predominant vegetation comprises cacti, brush, and prickly plants that have adapted to dry environments.
 This area is home to Indian gazelles, caracal, blackbuck, wild cats, and the elusive desert fox.
 One of the endangered birds, the big Indian bustard, also lives in the desert-like environment of Rajasthan.

-2. Another Indian desert area renowned for its distinctive geological formations is the Kutch Desert, sometimes referred to as the Rann of Kutch.
-This largest salt desert is a salt marsh that is more than 16,000 square kilometres in size.
+2. Another Largest Desert in India area renowned for its distinctive geological formations is the Kutch Desert, sometimes referred to as the Rann of Kutch.
+This largest salt desert is a salt marsh that is more than 16,000 square kilometers in size.
 The salt pans become shallow wetlands during the monsoon season, which serves as a crucial breeding place for several migrating birds.

 Human Settlements and Cultural Heritage